Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

 The reference model for this Mini-Challenge is **Pangu-72B-2512**.
 Evaluation is conducted on standard downstream task datasets, using the **mean absolute percentage precision loss** as the final metric.

-The objective is to achieve a **W4A4 inference average precision loss that is no more than 1% lower than the BF16 baseline** on the following datasets:
+The objective is to achieve a **W4A4 inference average precision loss that is no more than 1% lower than the BF16 average baseline** on the following datasets:
 - SuperGPQA
 - IF-Eval
 - AIME2025
 - LiveCodeBench V6
 - BFCL-V3

-Only submissions that satisfy this objective will qualify for evaluation for the Innovation Award.
+**Only submissions that satisfy this objective will qualify for evaluation for the Innovation Award.**

 ---